wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/3-governance-components.md

 1. Select **Run Flow**.

 1. Select **Solutions** in the left panel.
-You should now see two new flow approval solutions, which helps verify that the process has succeeded.
+You should now see two new flow approval solutions.
+This step helps verify that the process has succeeded.

     > [!div class="mx-imgBorder"]
 	> [![Two new flow approvals.](../media/two-flow-approvals-ssm.png)](../media/two-flow-approvals-ssm.png#lightbox)